logikum/md-doc-site/contents/1.0/documentation/structure.md

-This is the root directory of the application.It is the place the start up script, e.g. `server.js`, and the `package.json` file that holds Node.js and npm metadata relevant ot the project.
+This is the root directory of the application.It is the place the start up script, e.g. `server.js`, and the `package.json` file that holds Node.js and npm metadata relevant to the project.

 #### /components